scala-native/scala-native/docs/user/profiling.md

 flamegraphs to see where your program spends most of its CPU time.
 Follow these steps:

--   You need to install the `perf` command if you haven\'t got it
+-   You need to install the `perf` command if you haven't got it
     already:

 ``` shell